microsoft/atlas-design/site/src/patterns/card.md

 </article>
 ```

-## Plain card
+## Summary card

 These cards use standard `.card` subcomponents, border atomics to create a left border, and (because they have only one clickable item inside) the [stretched-link component](../components/stretched-link.md).
+They use `.card-content-description` to truncate a string of summary text.
 Note that these will typically not be full-width elements, but will be displayed side-by-side with other cards of this type.

 ```html
 <article class="card position-relative border-left-lg border-left-color-accent">